Driving in severe weather

 - If you can, choose main roads, where you are less likely to be exposed to fallen branches and debris and flooding.

-- Use dipped headlights if visibility is significantly reduced.
+- Use dipped headlights if visibility is seriously reduced.

 - Gusts of wind can unsettle vehicles – grip your steering wheel firmly with both hands.
 This is particularly important when planning to overtake.